How to be a Financial Powerhouse – the Powerful Benefits of Compound Interest

 How does compound interest work?

 “Compound interest can be defined as interest calculated on the initial principal and also on the accumulated interest of previous periods.
-Think of it as the cycle of earning “interest on interest” which can cause wealth to rapidly snowball” (source)
+Think of it as the cycle of earning “interest on interest” which can cause wealth to rapidly snowball.”

-Conversely, with compounding interest, you will pay more for the pleasure of borrowing money (aka credit card interest rates fees ), but this is usually calculated daily).
+Conversely, with compounding interest, you will pay more for the pleasure of borrowing money (aka credit card interest rates fees).
 So charging a $29 shirt on your credit card will soon calculate into costing you $47 overall if you don’t pay your credit card off in full every month.
-Ugh, that sucks huh.
-But let’s not look at it that way, let’s go back to the sunny side of compound interest, the earning of it.
-But first, let’s look at compound interest’s younger and less complicated brother – simple interest.

 What is simple interest?